Alecrim/AlecrimCoreData/README.md

 // the closure below will run in a background context queue performInBackground(dataContext) { backgroundDataContext in
     if let person = backgroundDataContext.people.filterBy(attribute: "identifier", value: "321").first() {
-        person.department = department.inContext(backgroundDataContext)! // must be in backgroundDataContextContext
+        // must be in backgroundDataContext
+        person.department = department.inContext(backgroundDataContext)!
         person.otherData = "Other Data"
     }